 Among Anne’s other books are Native Wisdom for White Minds; Daily Reminders for Living a New Paradigm and Meditations for Living in Balance.
 Her books have been translated into many languages including Japanese, Chinese, Croatian, German, French, Spanish, Swedish, Italian, Dutch and others and have been bestsellers throughout the world.
 When Society Becomes an Addict was a New York Times bestseller and was nominated for Best Political Book of the Year, and Meditations for Women Who Do Too Much has sold well over two million copies worldwide.

 Her books fall into two categories: 1) theoretical commentaries about the society and how it is functioning or not and 2) books for personal growth and healing.
-Dr. Schaef had several projects in the works at the time of her death and a short stories book should be published in 2020.
+Dr. Schaef had several projects in the works at the time of her death.
 In addition to her books, she wrote a blog annewilsonschaef.wordpress.com, numerous articles and appeared on major television, radio and web programs throughout the world.

 Her favorite and oft received compliment from readers is that she “writes what I have always known and was never able to articulate.”

-Dr. Schaef is of Irish and Cherokee (Native American) heritage, with a tiny bit of English thrown in to shake things up a bit.
-She has spent a lot of time in Ireland and is very grateful to the land of her ancestors for the gifts it has given her.
+Dr. Schaef was of Irish and Cherokee (Native American) heritage, with a tiny bit of English thrown in to shake things up a bit.
+She has spent a lot of time in Ireland and was very grateful to the land of her ancestors for the gifts it has given her.

 Wilson Schaef Associates’ office and the headquarters for the Living in Process work are in Boulder, Montana at the Boulder Hot Springs Inn, Spa and Retreat Center in which Anne was one of the primary owners and the President of the Board.
 Since 1989, she led a team in renovating Boulder Hot Springs and kept the old building and its healing waters available to the public.